golemfactory/golem-docs/src/pages/docs/providers/provider-installation.md

 ---
-Title: Yagna installation for providers
+title: Yagna installation for providers
 description:
 ---

 # Yagna provider installation

-!!! info
+{% alert level="info" %}

-    * The provider works on: Ubuntu 18.04 or 20.04
+- The provider works on: Ubuntu 18.04 or 20.04
+{% /alert %}

 ## Installation